retaildevcrews/helium/docs/java-developer-docs.md

-# Learnings from Helium-Java
+# Lessons learned from the Helium-Java project

-Helium-Java is a Spring-Boot framework Java based reference application for using the Azure Web App for Containers service.
+Helium-Java is a Spring-Boot framework Java based reference application for using the Azure Web Apps for Containers service.
-Walmart is a big Java shop and has > 80% Spring framework usage hence Spring-Boot was chosen for building this reference app.

-### KeyVault:
+## KeyVault

 Fail to get Key Vault access through MSI on local development environment​ This is a security hole in development environment which was uncovered here and now is seen with Walmart as well